belphy16/Angular2App/README.md

 # Angular2App
-An Angular 2 application to show products in electronics shop.
+A basic Angular 2 application to show and add electronic products without any server side code.